php/policies/feature-proposals.rst

 to allow everyone to catch up with the discussion.

 In order to keep RFCs "fresh," their discussion threads must have a minimum level of activity.
-Any message to the discussion thread from anyone other than a voting announcement is sufficient to keep the RFC active.
+Any message to the discussion thread from anyone other than an Intent to Vote is sufficient to keep the RFC active.
 Once an RFC discussion goes inactive, any new post will "reactivate" the discussion and trigger a new cooldown period.